codeation/impress/README.md

 First of all, welcome:

+- any clue of the project importance (stars, etc)
 - any advice on the library design and principles
-- help to correct grammatical and writing errors
+- help to correct grammatical and writing errors (PR or issue)
-- contribution in the near future
+- any contribution to project, project wiki, examples

 ## Using